natalieagus/50005/docs/Labs/09-Lab9-HTCPCP.md

 ## Checkoff and Lab Questionnaire

 You are required to finish the lab questionnaire on eDimension and complete one `CHECKOFF` with our TAs by **next week**, during your PA2 checkoff slots.
-Simply show that your bsim simulates the desirable checkoff outcome (binary grading, either you complete it or you don't) of the lab.
+Simply show that your app simulates the desirable checkoff outcome (binary grading, either you complete it or you don't).
 Read along to find out more.

 # The Hyper Text Coffee ☕️ Pot Control Protocol